europeana/EuropeanaCopeBolt/extensions/bundles/europeana/viewblocks/README.md

 Europeana ViewBlocks extension
 ==============================

-This extension adds javascript in the europeana site back-end that handles the modules for the landing pages.
+This extension adds javascript in the europeana site back-end that handles the modules for the landing pages, and other buttons and options.

 If correctly installed the following files exist in the folder `public/extensions/local/europeana/viewblocks`